Learn more about cookies

 The female members of Parliament form a network that acts as a forum in which they can discuss political issues that affect women in particular irrespective of party lines.
 The network is coordinated by the Employment and Equality Committee.The network acts to realize equality between men and women, promotes women's rights and introduces a female perspective to legislative work.
 In addition, it organises seminars and meetings, sends representatives to attend international conferences dealing with equality and women's rights as well as engages in cooperation with female MPs from other countries.The network was established in 1991.
 That year, 77 women were elected to Parliament.
 This was a record number for the time.
 At present, 92 female MPs serve in the Eduskunta.
 MP Eeva Kalli serves as its chair.

-Parliament has around sixty friendship and cooperation groups established by MPs.
 The purpose of friendship groups is to maintain ties with parliaments in other countries and regions and to learn more about their cultures and social systems.
 Friendship groups supplement Parliament's official international relations.
+They are especially important when, for one reason or another, there is no official contact with some countries.
+Friendship groups are set up by MPs.

-The Finnish Parliament Network on Human Rights and the Finnish Parliament Group for Global Issues are examples of cooperation groups.
+Finnish Parliament Network on Human Rights and Finnish Parliament Group on Global Issues: